JohnORaw/BME280/README.md

 # BME280
-Code to interrogate a BME280, for RPi
+Code to interrogate a BME280